Gagravarr/HansolESS/README.md

 It aims to run on Python 3 without needing many additional modules to be installed.

+## Installation

+You will need Python 3.
+You also need the Beautiful Soup 4 python library (eg `python3-bs4`)

+For MQTT output, you need the Paho MQTT python library (eg `python3-paho-mqtt`).

+Console, JSON and InfluxDB output don't require any additional libraries

+Prometheus - TBC.

 ## Running the script

 Assuming your ESS is on `192.168.1.80` (see below for help finding it